omardelarosa/osc-browser-visualizers/public/sqcr-demo/md/generative-hip-hop-slides.md

 ![](https://i.stack.imgur.com/DTE8c.png)

--   Observe: 1/16th note ticks
+-   Centered around 1/16th note ticks

--   Very manual
+-   Can be very manual and difficult to do programmatically.

 ---